CDP vs DMP vs CDI: Welcome to the messiest martech category ever!

 “It’s all just a bit of history repeating” — Propellerheads

 I can’t imagine how frustrated you must be.
 Part of your job is understanding the marketing technology landscape.
-It’s not an easy task.
+It’s not an easy task…even for the modern marketer.
 You’re faced with an ever-growing, overly-complicated list of acronyms and vendors.

 The martech category du jour is the customer data platform or CDP.
 To complicate matters, some vendors have started calling themselves a CDI, or customer data infrastructure.
 And then you’ve got your good ol’ DMP, or data management platform.
 What the heck is going on?
 Is there really a need for all of this technology to manage all of this data?

 - CDPs.
 A customer data platform is an application that: a) houses all of your customer data; b) makes it available to non-technical business users; and c) activates that data into marketing, service, and sales channels for seamless personalized experiences.
-Notably, CDPs must also have predictive analytics and campaign orchestration capabilities.
+Notably, CDPs must also have predictive analytics and campaign orchestration capabilities to track customer engagements and the individual customer journey.
 Some CDPs tack on additional functionality, but if they don’t do the above, then they’re not a true CDP solution.

 - CDIs.
 A customer data infrastructure solution provides prebuilt data connectors that collect data from point solutions and send that data to the systems that need it.
-They are a data pipeline, just moving the data from one place to another.
+They are a data pipeline, just moving the data from multiple channels to one place.
 CDIs typically start on the technical side of the house (since they help alleviate the need for building homegrown APIs) and make their way into the business over time.
 They sometimes have some minimal data storage capabilities, but they are not a replacement for a CDP.

 - DMPs.
-Data management platforms were supposed to do much of the work of both CDPs and CDIs, but then they ran into a major hurdle: privacy regulation.
+A data management platform was supposed to do much of the work of both CDPs and CDIs, but then they ran into a major hurdle: privacy regulation.
 DMPs manage anonymous profiles and join them with third-party datasets, so marketers can power better targeting in paid advertising and on their own sites.
 DMPs are also largely cookie-based.
 Regulators and technology companies are making it harder to use third-party data and third-party cookies.
 The result is, DMPs are slowly but surely falling out of favor.

 - CDPretenders.
 The CDP space is very hot at the moment, and so a number of vendors are tacking on an off-the-shelf database like BigQuery and saying that they now magically have a CDP offering.
 I call these the CDPretenders.
 We saw vendors run the same play when DMPs hit the market.
 Suddenly everyone spun up a database and had a DMP offering.
 Marketers largely saw through the noise and bought the best-of-breed.
 I imagine that what’s what will happen again.
 It’s all a bit of history repeating.